 This is a mix of ingredients that comes together well as a tasty and filling dish.
 It generally consists of potatoes, onion, and pork or beef.
 Other vegetables and meat can also be added if available; the rules aren’t that strict.

-Everything is cut in small pieces and fried together in a big pan and served with fried egg, pickled beetroots and ketchup.
+Everything is cut into small pieces and fried together in a big pan and served with fried egg, pickled beetroots, and ketchup.